EDCD/EDMarketConnector/PLUGINS.md

 ### Be careful about the name of your plugin directory

+You might want your plugin directory name to be usable in import statements.
+See the section on [packaging extra modules](#your-plugin-directory-name-must-be-importable).

 ### Use a thread for long-running code

 By default, your plugin code will be running in the main thread.
 So, if you